Keratoconus: Signs & Symptoms, Causes and Treatment

 • Family History: It is believed that some individuals with Keratoconus may have genes that predispose them to develop the condition if specific environmental conditions are present.

-• Underlying illnesses: There may be a direct cause and effect relationship between certain underlying illnesses and Keratoconus, although this has not been proven.
-These conditions include Leber congenital amaurosis, Marfan syndrome, sleep apnea, asthma, and a few connective tissue diseases such as brittle cornea syndrome and Down syndrome.
+• Underlying Illnesses: There may be a direct cause and effect relationship between certain underlying illnesses and keratoconus, although this has not been proven.
+These conditions include Leber congenital amaurosis, Marfan syndrome, sleep apnea, asthma, and a few connective tissue diseases such as brittle cornea syndrome and down syndrome.

 • Environment-related Factors: Wearing contact lenses, excessive eye rubbing, and Chronic eye inflammation caused by asthma, allergies, etc., are some of the environmental risk factors that might lead to the development of Keratoconus.

-Keratoconus Signs and symptoms are not exhibited early.
+Keratoconus signs and symptoms are not exhibited early.
 The absence of symptoms in the early stages is normal for people suffering with keratoconus.
 As the problem worsens, your cornea’s asymmetry may cause mild to severe vision distortion and loss of vision.

 Some of the common visible signs of keratoconus symptoms include